North Macedonia Country Report 2020

 Society and the political elite are polarized along ethnic and party lines.
 The country is recovering from a two-year political crisis in 2015 to 2016, which ultimately ended with the appointment of a new government in June 2017, after 11 years rule by the VMRO-DPMNE and Nikola Gruevski.
 The peak of the crisis was a violent storming by a mob of protesters organized by the VMRO-DPMNE and their supporters, who entered parliament on April 27, 2017 and attacked the members of the new majority.
 Since then and with the start of the new government’s term, decisive measures to tackle existing problems have been undertaken, even though the Prespa Agreement and the constitutional name change provided some basis for ethnic mobilization among Macedonians.
 Additionally, the Law on Languages granted greater rights to ethnic Albanians, which has both led to satisfaction among the ethnic Albanian electorate and some negative reactions among the ethnic Macedonian electorate.
 Overall, however, there have been no violent incidents since the new government was sworn in, even though the divisions between and within ethnic groups remain.

 With the resolution of the political crisis and the appointment of the new government, the preconditions for a good governance have been re-established.
 While political polarization remains high, the normalization of institutions is taking place.
 The new government has a very ambitious agenda, building “one society for all” – developing the economy, improving living standards, building a just society, enhancing institutions and the rule of law and EU and NATO integration.
 While integration into NATO is underway, pending ratification by all the member states, integration into the EU remains uncertain.
-With the Prespa Agreement of June 2018, a bitter 27-year dispute over Macedonia’s name that had kept the nation out of international institutions was resolved.
-Macedonia also approved a landmark Friendship Treaty with Bulgaria, which relaxed the tensions between the two countries that resulted from Bulgaria’s refusal to recognize the existence of a separate Macedonian nationality and language.
+With the Prespa Agreement of June 2018, a bitter 27-year dispute over the country’s name that had kept the nation out of international institutions was resolved.
+North Macedonia also approved a landmark Friendship Treaty with Bulgaria, which relaxed the tensions between the two countries that resulted from Bulgaria’s refusal to recognize the existence of a separate Macedonian nationality and language.

-Macedonia’s new government started working with a set of popular measures aimed at easing the cost of living for the poorest members of society, such as boosting the minimum wage.
+North Macedonia’s new government started working with a set of popular measures aimed at easing the cost of living for the poorest members of society, such as boosting the minimum wage.
 The government increased the minimum wage from the previous MKD 8,100 (€130) to MKD 12,000 (€390).
 The government re-introduced the so-called “off-peak tariff” for certain periods of the day and overnight, which allowed many poorer people to use cheaper electricity and had been scrapped in 2014, causing protests.
-Another measure that the new government has pledged to enact is easing the financial strain on low-income families by scrapping the monthly radio and television taxes, which helps to finance the public broadcaster, Macedonian Radio and Television.
+Another measure that the new government has pledged to enact is easing the financial strain on low-income families by scrapping the monthly radio and television taxes, which helps to finance the public broadcaster, National Radio and Television.
 There was also a slight increase in the average salary, which is above MKD 24,000.
 The economy is recovering and showing growth after a negative trend in 2017.

 During the review period, the government announced set of judicial reforms to establish the rule of law in the country, after a massive failure under the previous government.
 The European Commission has acknowledged good progress in addressing its recommendations, particularly in addressing police impunity and improving the freedoms of expression and the media.
 The role of the special public prosecutor, which was set up to investigate alleged wrongdoings, however, is faced with uncertainty over its continued existence.
 A lack of reforms was noted in the European Council June 2018 conclusions regarding the possible start of membership negotiations.
 As of February 2019, reforms in the key areas outlined in the June 2018 conclusions remain far from satisfactory.